Ngz91/dotfiles/README.md

 ```
 bindsym $mod+Return exec kitty
 ```
 You can change kitty's theme in .config/kitty/kitty.conf.
 Add my configuration or use the one you like.
-In [this repo](https://github.com/dexpota/kitty-themes) there are some themes that might be of interest.
+In [this repo](https://github.com/dexpota/kitty-themes) there are some themes that might be of your interest.

 ## Nerd Fonts installation